dstackai/dstack/docs/installation.md

 #### 3. Create a service account

-The next step is to create a service account in the created project and configure for it the following roles: `Service Account User`, `Compute Admin`, `Storage Admin`, `Secret Manager Admin`, and `Logging Admin`.
+The next step is to create a service account in the created project and configure the following roles for it: `Service Account User`, `Compute Admin`, `Storage Admin`, `Secret Manager Admin`, and `Logging Admin`.

 #### 4. Create a service account key

-Once the service account is set up, create a key for it, and download the corresponding JSON file on to local machine (e.g. to `~/Downloads/my-awesome-project-d7735ca1dd53.json`).
+Once the service account is set up, create a key for it and download the corresponding JSON file to your local machine (e.g. to `~/Downloads/my-awesome-project-d7735ca1dd53.json`).

 #### 5. Configure the CLI